-Ben Holladay Bourbon is currently only available in select markets in Missouri and Kansas.
+Ben Holladay Bourbon is currently only available in select markets in the United States.

 Frequently Asked Questions

-Due to the limited availability of Ben Holladay Bourbon, it is currently unavailable to be ordered online.
+Due to the limited availability of Ben Holladay Bourbon and Holladay Soft Red Wheat Bourbon, it is currently unavailable to be ordered online.

 According to House Bill 266, signed on Thursday, July 11, 2019, any whiskey labeled as Missouri bourbon must not only meet the federal standards for bourbon, but also be mashed, fermented, distilled, aged, and bottled in the state; aged in oak barrels manufactured in the state; and—beginning January 1, 2020—made with corn exclusively grown in the state.
 The law went into effect on August 28, 2019.